Managing your studies at UC

 Please note: this request also applies to current students who wish to apply for a student visa and currently hold an alternate visa, e.g. a diplomatic or temporary visa.

-- make sure your enrolment reflects your approved study plan; and
+3. Make sure your enrolment reflects your approved study plan

-- finalise all outstanding tuition fees by Friday of Week one; and
+4. Finalise all outstanding tuition fees by Friday of Week 1

 Acceptable reasons for requiring a CoE extension are: